Accessibility statement for https://cambridgebrc.nihr.ac.uk/

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access and get involved with the services we provide.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages.
+We aim to replace all these with either accessible documents or accessible HTML pages: this is work in progress.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix non-essential infographic documents that were uploaded before 23 September 2018.
 For an example see https://cambridgebrc.nihr.ac.uk/industry/.